jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Advanced Topics/Extension Methods.md

 tags: #C-sharp #Programmering #AdvancedTopics #ExtensionMethods

-## Definition
+> [!tldr] Definition
+> Extension methods in C# allow you to add new methods to existing types without altering the original type's source code.
+> This feature is particularly useful for adding methods to types for which you do not have the source code, such as .NET framework classes or third-party libraries.

+Extension methods are defined as static methods but are called as if they were instance methods on the extended type.

 ---
-Extension methods in C# allow you to add new methods to existing types without altering the original type's source code.
-This feature is particularly useful for adding methods to types for which you do not have the source code, such as .NET framework classes or third-party libraries.

-Extension methods are defined as static methods but are called as if they were instance methods on the extended type.
 ## Defining Extension Methods
----
 To define an extension method:

 1. Create a static [[Classes|class]] to contain the extension method.